History of Tyler Herro in Timeline

 On October 17, 2017, Tyler Herro de-committed from the University of Wisconsin.

-On October 31, 2017, Tyler Herro received a scholarship offer from the University of Kentucky.
+On October 31, 2017, Kentucky coach John Calipari offered Tyler Herro a scholarship to play for the University of Kentucky.

 November 14, 2017: Signing with Kentucky

-On November 14, 2017, Tyler Herro signed his letter of intent to play basketball for the University of Kentucky.
+On November 14, 2017, Tyler Herro signed his letter of intent with the University of Kentucky.

-On February 27, 2019, Tyler Herro scored a collegiate career-high 29 points, making 9 of 10 field goals and all 6 free throws, leading the Kentucky Wildcats to a 70-66 comeback victory over the Arkansas Razorbacks.
+On February 27, 2019, Tyler Herro scored a collegiate career-high 29 points for the Kentucky Wildcats in a victory over the Arkansas Razorbacks.

-On April 12, 2019, Tyler Herro declared for the 2019 NBA draft, forgoing his final three years of college eligibility and hiring an agent.
+On April 12, 2019, Tyler Herro declared for the 2019 NBA draft, foregoing his remaining college eligibility.

 On June 20, 2019, Tyler Herro was selected by the Miami Heat with the 13th overall pick in the 2019 NBA draft.

-In 2019, Tyler Herro was selected by the Miami Heat in the first round of the NBA draft as the 13th overall pick.
+In 2019, Tyler Herro was selected by the Miami Heat in the first round of the NBA draft with the 13th overall pick.
+He also signed with the Heat in 2019.

-On September 8, 2020, Tyler Herro became the first player in NBA history born in the 2000s to appear in an NBA Conference Finals game when the Heat defeated the Milwaukee Bucks in the second round of the 2020 NBA playoffs.
+On September 8, 2020, Tyler Herro became the first NBA player born in the 2000s to appear in an NBA Conference Finals game after the Heat defeated the Milwaukee Bucks.

-On October 9, 2020, Herro broke a 44-year-old record by scoring 10 points on the third quarter of game 5 of the 2020 NBA Finals, setting the NBA record by a rookie for most consecutive playoff games scoring in double digits with 20.
+On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of Game 5 of the 2020 NBA Finals, setting the NBA record for most consecutive playoff games scoring in double digits by a rookie with 20 games.

 In 2020, Tyler Herro began dating Katya Elise Henry.